 The global respiratory protective equipment (RPE) market reached $2.7 billion in sales in 2021 and is expected to reach $4.0 billion in 2028 at a CAGR of 6.1%.

 The healthcare industry has been in an extremely challenging situation for the past two years.
-The NHS industry is facing a shortage of personnel while responding to the epidemic.
+National Health Service (NHS) industries have faced a shortage of personnel while responding to the epidemic.
 The demand for NHS-related products by patients and medical staff is increasing, and the medical and health industry needs to strive to maintain high-quality services.
-To minimize the spread of COVID-19 in crowded hospitals, the outbreak has increased the critical need for personal protective equipment (PPE), especially respiratory protective equipment (RPE).
+The need to minimize the spread of COVID-19 in crowded hospitals has increased the need for critical personal protective equipment (PPE), especially respiratory protective equipment (RPE).

 Medical Respiratory Protective Equipment Market Development: